pagopa/pn-local-emulator/docs/architecture/decisions/0005-how-to-bump-project-version.md

 ```bash
 npm version minor
 ```
-will update the package.json to version `1.1.0` and create a Git tag with the message `"Release v1.1.0"`.
+will update the `package.json` and `package-lock.json` version field to `1.1.0` and create a Git tag with the message `"Release v1.1.0"`.